 I have particularly fond memories of the bites served at Therapy, where we were seated at the chef’s table and enjoyed a modern take on the classic soul food dish, chicken and waffles.
 A piece of buttermilk-battered fried chicken was sandwiched between shocking pink red velvet waffles, slathered thickly with bright-tasting remoulade slaw and christened with a glistening drizzle of vanilla maple syrup.
-I revelled in the unusual combination of savoury and sweet, crispy and tender, crunchy and juicy.
+I enjoyed the unusual combination of salty and sweet, crispy and tender, crunchy and juicy.

 The evening finished in quintessential Vegas style — the group walked through an anonymous jazz club to an invitation-only speakeasy-style backroom bar, where I sipped an apple sour cocktail.

 Mooncakes and fortune cookies, San Francisco, California

 San Francisco’s Dragon Gate marks the entrance to the country’s oldest and largest Chinatown, an enclave that seems wholly removed from the rest of the city.
 Strings of red lanterns bob over the streets, old women rattle mahjong tiles and neon signs flash Chinese characters as often as English.

 However, just strolling down the main streets or even through Portsmouth Square doesn’t really reveal much of the real heart of the area.
 Instead, I suggest a guided walking tour through the back alleys, tea shops and dim sum restaurants.